mirima2/software_guidelines/docs/source/field_research_community.rst

 15.1 type (M)
 -------------------

-The type of the related identifier is the new OpenAIRE type OAC (OpenAIRE community)
+The type of the related identifier is the new OpenAIRE type OpenAIRE

 15.2 relation (M)
 ------------------